altercation/solarized/README.md

     between each value.
 Each mode is equally readable.
 The accent colors are based off specific colorwheel relations and subsequently translated to CIELAB to ensure perceptual uniformity in terms of lightness.
-The hues themselves, as with the monotone \*A\*B values, have been adjusted within a small range to achieve the most pleasing combination of colors.
+The hues themselves, as with the monotone \*a\*b values, have been adjusted within a small range to achieve the most pleasing combination of colors.

     This makes colorscheme inversion trivial.
 Here, for instance, is a sass